motiong-io/rag-system/assets/markdown_files/113ab3c7dd7590bb650acbd1cdeb3caa.md

 * January 7 (O.S.
 December 25\) (most Oriental Orthodox and part of the Eastern Orthodox churches)
 * January 19 (O.S.
 January 6\) (Armenian Patriarchate of Jerusalem)

 **Christmas** is an annual festival commemorating the birth of Jesus Christ, observed primarily on December 25\[a] as a religious and cultural celebration among billions of people around the world.
 A liturgical feast central to Christianity, preparation for Christmas begins on the First Sunday of Advent and it is followed by Christmastide, which historically in the West lasts twelve days and culminates on Twelfth Night.
-Christmas Day is a public holiday in many countries, is celebrated religiously by a majority of Christians, as well as culturally by many non-Christians, and forms an integral part of the holiday season surrounding it.
+Christmas Day is a public holiday in many countries, is observed religiously by a majority of Christians, as well as celebrated culturally by many non-Christians, and forms an integral part of the annual holiday season.

 The traditional Christmas narrative recounted in the New Testament, known as the Nativity of Jesus, says that Jesus was born in Bethlehem, in accordance with messianic prophecies.
 When Joseph and Mary arrived in the city, the inn had no room, and so they were offered a stable where the Christ Child was soon born, with angels proclaiming this news to shepherds, who then spread the word.